jasonyu3012/git/chapters/setup.md

 A git repository is a virtual storage of your project.
 It allows you to save versions of your code, which you can access when needed.

+This page will contain most of your commands for git.

 ---

 ## Setting up a repository